typicode/lodash-id/README.md

 __createId(collectionName, doc)__

-Called by Underscore-db when a document is inserted.
+Called by underscore-db when a document is inserted.
 Overwrite it if you want to change id generation algorithm.

 ```javascript
 _.createId = function(collectionName, doc) {